MicrosoftDocs/sdk-api/sdk-api-src/content/fileapi/nf-fileapi-areshortnamesenabled.md

 ### -param Handle

-The handle for the volume you want to determine if short names are enabled.
+The handle to the volume to query.

 ### -param Enabled

 A pointer to a `BOOLEAN` value that receives the result of the query.
-If `TRUE`, short names are enabled for the volume.
-If `FALSE`, short names are disabled for the volume.
+If `TRUE`, short names are enabled for the volume, otherwise `FALSE` is returned.

 ## -returns